 Robert Siegel is a Lecturer in Management where he has led primary research and written cases on Google, Box, AngelList, SurveyMonkey, Medium, Wikimedia Foundation, Zuora, Minted, 500 Startups, TrueCar, PayPal, Axel Springer, General Electric and Starbucks (La Boulange) amongst others.

-He is also a Partner at XSeed Capital, and his investment areas include mobile and enterprise software, business operations where computational technology helps automate/improve company performance, and computing platforms that shape both business and consumer behaviors.
+He is also a Partner at XSeed Capital, and his investment areas include business operations where computational technologies automate/improve company performance, mobile solutions for firms of all sizes, and software systems that shape both business and consumer behaviors.

-He sits on the Board of Directors of Cape Productions and Caller Zen, and he led XSeed’s investments in Zooz, Chatous, Lex Machina (acquired by LexisNexis of the RELX Group - NYSE: RELX), CirroSecure (acquired by Palo Alto Networks - NYSE: PANW), Growbot, Dispatcher, Breezeworks, The League, Teapot, Smart Coffee Technology, Neon, Pixlee, ZipLine Medical and SIPX (acquired by ProQuest), and also supports other portfolio companies such as Citrine Informatics.
+He sits on the Board of Directors of Cape Productions and Caller Zen, and he led XSeed’s investments in Zooz, Chatous, Lex Machina (acquired by LexisNexis of the RELX Group - NYSE: RELX), CirroSecure (acquired by Palo Alto Networks - NYSE: PANW), Growbot, Breezeworks, The League, Trove, Teapot, Smart Coffee Technology, Neon, Pixlee, ZipLine Medical and SIPX (acquired by ProQuest).
+He also supports other portfolio companies such as Citrine Informatics.

 Robert is the Co-President Emeritus of Stanford Angels & Entrepreneurs, an alumni association that fosters relationships to strengthen the Stanford startup community.
 He is on the Board of SmartDrive Systems and is the Chairman of the Strategic Advisory Board for TTTech in Vienna, Austria.
 Robert has co-authored several articles for California Management Review, is a Wall Street Journal Startup Guru, and is a frequent contributor to TechCrunch, VentureBeat and Forbes.

-Robert served in various management roles at Intel Corporation, including an executive position in their Corporate Business Development division, in which he invested capital in startups that were strategically aligned with Intel’s vision.
-Previous to Intel, Robert was promoted to a series of senior sales and marketing positions at GeoWorks, which went public in 1993.
+Robert served in various management roles at Intel Corporation, including an executive position on their Corporate Business Development team, in which he invested capital in startups that were strategically aligned with Intel’s vision.
+Previous to Intel, Robert held a series of senior sales and marketing positions at GeoWorks, which went public in 1993.